 Where to stay in Ann Arbor: Weber’s Hotel

 Grand Haven: Beachtown Bliss

 Grand Haven is one of Michigan’s best beach towns and was named Coastal Living’s 2017 Happiest Seaside Town.
-Relax on the soft sand beaches of Lake Michigan, wander around the scenic downtown, stop for a bite and a brew at one of the many breweries or take stroll along the boardwalk.
+Relax on the soft sand beaches of Lake Michigan, wander around the scenic downtown, stop for a bite and a brew at one of the many breweries or take a stroll along the boardwalk.

 Where to eat in Grand Haven

 - If you’re in the mood for craft brews, stop by Oddside Ales or Vandermill Ciders and share a flight or some fries.

 - Looking for authentic Mexican cuisine?
 Arturo’s Tacos is the place.
 The El Pastor tacos come highly recommended.

 - Visit the Morning Star Cafe for a good old-fashioned home-cooked breakfast.
 Their cinnamon rolls are legendary.